webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

     ref: '1.0.41'
 ```

-Here is the file structure needed for the Bicep deployment stack.
+Here is the required file structure for the Bicep deployment stack.

 ```tree
 │   .gitignore